 - Add OxiClean to the load, using the amount indicated on the label.

-- Allow them to soak in the hottest water possible for a few minutes.
+- Allow them to soak in the hottest water possible for a few minutes if your washer allows.
+If not, set your washer to the longest wash cycle.

 - Before the water begins to cool, begin the wash cycle.
 In the end, hot water is the key to removing these oily, waxy, yellowish buildups.